LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 5. Create a graphical plot of all measurements with standard deviation

-In order to implement such a pipeline, the *yaml* file format is chosen for the definition of the pipeline, as this is for non programmers to understand and can also be easily edited with a plain text editor.
+In order to implement such a pipeline, the *yaml* file format is chosen for the definition of the pipeline, as this is for non-programmers to understand and can also be easily edited with a plain text editor.
 Detailed examples can be found in the documentation [@MagneticReadoutProcessingReadTheDocs].
 The pipeline definition consists of sections which execute the appropriate Python commands in the background.